 We consider BKM's current capitalisation levels to be commensurate with the institution's relatively low-risk profile.
-Because of weak internal capital generation, however, which mirrors BKM's subdued profitability, we expect the bank's capital volume to grow at a slow rate, which could limit the bank's growth potential and result in some further softening of the bank's capital ratios.
-In 2020, BKM grew its loan book by 5.0% and at the same time reduced its low-yielding investment portfolio by 3.9%.
-The resulting 6.9% increase in riskweighted assets led to the regulatory Common Equity Tier 1 capital ratio to decline to 12.4% from 12.9%, while the bank's regulatory leverage ratio only softened slightly to 4.9% from 5.0%.
+Because of weak internal capital generation, however, which mirrors BKM's subdued profitability, we expect the bank's capital volume to grow at a slow rate, which could limit the bank's growth potential and result in some further softening of its capital ratios.

-In general, we expect BKM, with its highly collateralised loan book and the chosen standard approach to calculating risk-weighted assets, to be less exposed to (1) risks to capital stemming from cyclical pressures; and (2) regulatory risk, because the bank will be broadly unaffected by the finalisation of the Basel III rules during 2023-2027, also sometimes referred to as Basel IV.
+In general, we expect BKM, with its highly collateralised loan book and the chosen standard approach for calculating RWA, to be less exposed to risks to capital stemming from cyclical pressures; and regulatory risk, because the bank will be broadly unaffected by the finalisation of the Basel III rules during 2025-30, also sometimes referred to as Basel IV.
+However, the German regulator BaFin announced earlier this year that it plans to implement a 0.75% countercyclical buffer on domestic risk-weighted exposures, as well as a 2.0% systemic risk buffer for risk-weighted exposures collateralised by residential real estate, which banks will have to fulfil by 1 February 2023.
+With BKM's loan book being exclusively derived from Germany and solely representing residential real estate exposures, the bank will be confronted, at least temporarily, with a substantial increase in its capital requirements.